AriKILLER/Social-Links-Profile/README.md

 And finally made an .css file to make it cleaner and was able to link it to the HTML.

+Fixed the semantic structure of the HTML thanks to some advice on the post, changed the links to a list so it more correct.

 How the HTML turned out:

 ```html